Dikshita25/my-blogs/content/blog/Testing/setup_detox_with_react_native.md

 ## Summary

 There are various elements that helps you perform different operations and actions of the device, the list is available [here](https://github.com/wix/Detox/blob/master/docs/README.md).
-Also tools like Detox, helps increase the speed and
+Also tools like Detox, helps increase the speed and can be easily integrated with react native apps.
+The community is growing faster.
+Have you used Detox for mobile app testing?